johnjackoleary/cfi-commonplace-book/projects/blog/Topic Ideas.md

 - sailors perspective on flying
 - Best flights to do from Bay Area
 - Formation flying (maybe using replay tech in MSFS to practice)
-- Where do pressure systems come from for the bay
+- Where do pressure systems come from for the bay (could to TAF to metar comparison).
+Could just do Bay Area weather patterns in general